 However, it’s worth noting that it’s not Pierce Brosnan who we see leaping off the dam.
 The jump was done by his stunt double, and the movie shot is the only take of the jump that exists.
 This was an extremely dangerous scene to film, but luckily for everyone involved, it all went according to plan.

 The good news for all the James Bond fans is that you too can live like the iconic MI6 agent for a day.
-Head to the Verzasca Dam in Ticino, Switzerland, for an epic 220-meter bungee jump!
+Head to the Verzasca Dam in Ticino, Switzerland, for an epic 220-meter bungee jump, one of the most epic bungee jumps in Switzerland!
 This is considered one of the best and most exciting stunts in the world, so it’s definitely suitable for all fans who want to recreate an iconic moment and experience an adrenaline rush!

 The jump is suitable even for first-timers, so you don’t have to have any previous bungee jumping experience to re-live this iconic James Bond moment.

-In this section, you will find the answer to some of the most frequently asked questions about James Bond’s connection to Switzerland.
+In this section, you will find the answers to some of the most frequently asked questions about James Bond’s connection to Switzerland.